 Do you have an idea of something you would like to map?

 It can range from bus driver depots in south west London to housing rights groups across the Europe.
-We can likely find a social justice issue that will be aided by a map, ie: bus drivers not getting appropriate protection from Covid-19 meeting in their bus depots or housing rights groups organising against damp homes.
+We can likely find a social justice issue that will be aided by a map, ie: bus drivers not getting appropriate protection from Covid-19 meeting in their bus depots or housing rights groups organising against damp homes across Europe.

 If you create a map and would like to share with me, you can email me at firstname.lastname@example.org or if you have an idea you would like to share please contact email@example.com or call 0208 208 5757 so we can start plotting.

 Want to contribute to an existing map?
-Could you help with one of ours?
+Would you help with one of ours?

 I’ve been creating maps recently but really need other peoples knowledge and contributions.
 Each of us has a different interaction with communities and what ever yours is, it would be wonderful to include on our map.